ftrackhq/ftrack-connect-documentation/doc/nuke/usage.rst

 Selecting what to type of content to publish
 ============================================

-Select publish from the :guilabel:`ftrack new` menu and a window showing the possible actions will appear.
+Select publish from the :guilabel:`ftrack/Beta` sub menu and a window showing the possible actions will appear.
 At the moment there are a limited set of publish actions to choose from: